gSchool/ngcounter/README.md

 **`CounterListComponent`**

 - tracks how many counters are on the page
-- has limit 10 on how many counters can be created

-**`CounterComponent`**
+**`CounterDetailComponent`**

 - has value of 0 or greater
 - has inactive decrement button when value is 0

 **`SuperCounterComponent`**

-- is automatically created when 6 counters have been created
+- consumes (removes) 6 counters to create 1 super counter
 - has levels
   * level 1: increments/decrements in multiples of 3
+  * level 2:
+     - consumes 3 super counters to create 1 super duper counter
+     - has 'start' button
-  * level 2: has 'start' button; auto increments +1 every second after 'start' is clicked
+     - auto increments +1 every second after 'start' is clicked
+  * level 3:
+     - consumes 3 super duper counters to create 1 colossal counter
+     - has no buttons
-  * level 3: +2 per second
+     - +2 per second automatically
 - has different color based on counter level
 - is twice the size of normal counters
 - has value equal to the sum of the 6 counters it combined